-Limited Emergency Housing is provided for the Fall 2020 semester to students approved by the Emergency Housing Committee.
+Limited Emergency Housing is provided for the spring 2021 semester to students approved by the Emergency Housing Committee.

 Do you have questions related to Emergency Housing?
 Please check out the Frequently Asked Questions below.